 - Your staff are trained to keep camp safe and fun.
-You're in great hands at CGI! - Our camp day will be from 9:30-3:00.
-No before/after care.
-No trips scheduled as of now. - Come to Camp healthy.
-If you are not feeling well, stay home.
-We'll check your temperature in the AM. - Staff (& Campers in certain circumstances) are encouraged to wear a mask and/or face shield. - · Share less, disinfect when you need to. - · We'll be outdoors as much as practical. - · Wash hands often. - Each bunk will have fun as a unit.
-No big camp activities planned. - Stay 6 feet away from others not in your bunk.
+You're in great hands at CGI! - · Our camp day will be from 9:00-3:30. - · Come to Camp healthy.
+If you are not feeling well, stay home. - Unvaccinated Staff & Campers will be required to wear a mask and/or face shield while indoors. - · Share less, disinfect when you need to. - We'll be outdoors as much as practical (As per CDC guidelines we will not enforce mask use outdoors). - · Wash hands & surfaces often. - Entire camp will have fun as a unit. - · Stay 3 feet away from others to keep to social distancing protocols.